aria1th/litematica-printer/README.md

 ## Setup

 To set this up just add the latest litematica version to your mods folder as well as this, it will replace easy place with printer.
-This does not use accurate placement protocol and therefore means that in order to place blocks in some rotations, you need to rotate your player.
-If I stop lazy, I will add one that does use accurate placement.
+If carpet extra /quickcarpet enabled accurateblockplacement, you can turn on option, and... here goes the overpowered printer.

 ## Settings